dyeramosu/AC215_snapnutrition/app/README.md

 ```

-If you want to run in interactive mode like we id in development:
+If you want to run in interactive mode like we did in development:
 ```
 sudo docker run --rm -ti --name api-service \
 -v "$(pwd)/persistent-folder/":/persistent \